tidalmigrations/tidalmigrations.github.io/pages/tidal tools/zone-export.md

 # DNS Discovery

-Once you have a zonefile generated.
-You can continue with your discovery by following the [DNS Discovery Guide](/discover.html).
+Once you have a zonefile generated, you can continue with your discovery by following the [DNS Discovery Guide](/discover.html).